The Current Status of Crypto Adoption in Ecuador

 Novel programs implemented by CARE Ecuador and Umoja Labs have demonstrated the potential of blockchain technology for solving real-world problems.
 With support from the Celo Foundation, CARE Ecuador is partnering with Umoja Labs to test how crypto-vouchers might help vulnerable groups, like Ecuadorian women and Venezuelan refugees, access critical health services.

-The ambitious project is scaling up to reach out to as many as 10,000 Venezuelan and Colombian refugees, most of whom are women and children, with important services made possible through a decentralized financial system.
+The ambitious project is scaled up to reach out to as many as 10,000 Venezuelan and Colombian refugees, most of whom are women and children, with important services made possible through a decentralized financial system.

 This shows the heightened capacity in which cryptocurrencies can be influential in humanitarian responses, particularly in places where economic instability and a lack of access to more traditional means of financial services are present.